 - The National Security Agency and Department of Homeland Security designated the Department of Computer Science as a National Center of Academic Excellence in Information Assurance Education and Information Assurance Research.

 - The Master of Science in Computer Information Systems has been accredited by the Project Management Institute’s Global Accreditation Center (GAC) for Project Management.

 Applicants to the program are required to have a bachelor’s degree from a regionally accredited institution and proficiency in the following area:

 - Students are required to finish the core curriculum and either a concentration or four no concentration electives.

 - A minimum passing grade for a course in the graduate program is a C (2.0) but an average grade of B (3.0) must be maintained to be in good academic standing and satisfy the degree requirements.

-- MET CS 520 Information Structures or MET CS 601 Web Application Development
+- MET CS 520 Information Structures with Java or MET CS 521 Information Structures with Python

 - MET CS 546 Quantitative Methods for Information Systems